Skip to content

 Infinite recursion loop

-If your custom component is susceptible to this issue, please define it outside of the <<: &bard_recursive_safe_sets YAML anchor.
+If your component is susceptible to this, define it outside the &bard_recursive_safe_sets anchor so it is not pulled into recursive containers like column_grid.

 Dynamic ⚡¶